What is the center?

 An electoral system must be understood by the citizens to ensure they accept the election results.
 This favors simple systems over more complicated ones.

 Most voters accept the plurality rule because they think they understand it.
-But most do not understand its effects: how it is polarizing, erratic and unfair.
+But most do not understand its effects: how it is polarizing, erratic and unfair; how it pushes a voter to worry about whether or not he should cast a tactical vote rather than simply cast his sincere vote.

-Perhaps one problem in achieving electoral reforms is that reformers want everyone to share our ideas about voting rules.
-But that isn't the point -- any more than teaching biochemistry is the point of an aspirin commercial.
-We need to advertise results not mechanisms.
+Some reformers want all voters to know voting theory and logic.
+But that isn't the point — any more than teaching biochemistry is the point of an aspirin commercial.
+We need to focus on changes in results, not mechanisms.

 |Electoral Systems||Legislative Systems|